polianainc/poliana_app/README.md

 12. rake sunspot:reindex # Updates your search indexing to include the lastest database records

 If your tests are passing, you're ready to go!

+Deployment:

+Make sure AWS Configuration is set up in the Environment variables (key and secret)